The Buried City

 Then came the night when Khsar’s anger reached its pinnacle.
 The storm raged over the pyramid and dunes the size of mountains buried the city, blocked its stone gates and when the wind finally died, there was no proof it ever existed.

 But it is there, and there they remain, entombed and forgotten, and so they will until the end of days, when Khsar will make the world a desert.
 There they endure and degenerate, deprived of guidance, full of hatred for the sand that killed their city, for the sun that scorched their eyes, for man above all, who replaced them and erected proud cities, ignorant of what lays dormant beneath the sand.
 That ignorance, the city dwellers pay it in blood when the moon is red in the sky and the sons of the red pyramid find their way to the surface to wage the war their jungle lost, killing the sons of the desert before succumbing to the wrath of the sun.
-Through the centuries, some men, wise or mad, learned to trace their bleached bones back to the place where they emerged.
+Through the centuries, some men learned to trace their bleached bones back to the place where they emerged.
 Our father Ad Sha’ar did it, but what he saw he never told, and he never revealed the location where the bones took him.

 But it is a rare, inauspicious day when they surface, and entombed they remain.
 Buried alive yet undying, they fester in their hatred and raise their claws to the sky they cannot see, to the portents they cannot read, and wait for the day the wind will blow in the right direction and free the gates.